pepopowitz/listy/README.md

 Hi, this is Listy!

 Listy is an app for managing lists of things.
-It exists to support a workshop that I'm currently building, called "Building Your First React App".
+It came into existence to support a workshop that I built called ["Building Your First React App"](https://github.com/pepopowitz/your-first-react-app-exercises).
+It also exists to make it easier to manage Twitter lists, making an awful experience slightly less awful.

 ## Running the app

 ### Install dependencies

 You'll need to install dependencies in two places - once for the API, and once for the React app.
+Sorry!

 In a console, run the following statements.